Pingdom Check

 Celebrating two-and-a-half decades of bringing Iceland’s thriving creative community together with some of the world’s strongest new musical talent, this year’s edition promises to be one of Airwaves’ most exciting to date.

-On February 22, the Iceland Airwaves team announced the first names and acts for this year's festival.
+The Iceland Airwaves team have been busy announcing names and acts for this year's festival.

 ,